School of Science & Computing - Dept Computing & Mathematics - Media Development & Production - Cork Road campus

 334 1969 - Main Building

 Robert (Rob) O’Connor is a computing lecturer in WIT and is the programme leader for the BSc (Hons) in Computer Science (SE600) [formerly known as Applied Computing].
 Robert is also a graduate of this course, having obtained a BSc.
 (Hons) in Applied Computing at WIT in 1999.
 He then worked as a contract programmer for a number of organisations before returning to Waterford as a postgraduate student in 2002.
-He successfully completed an MSc by Research with the TSSG in 2004 and took up a full-time lecturing position with WIT in 2006.
+He successfully completed an MSc by Research with the TSSG (now Walton Institute) in 2004 and took up a full-time lecturing position with WIT in 2006.
 Since then, he has lectured at both undergraduate and postgraduate level on topics such as programming, digital media and computer science.
 In 2022, his position moved over to SETU.

 As a student in 1998, Robert (Rob) O'Connor undertook a WIT-sponsored C++ software development position for 6 months with the insurance division of IBM Ireland.
 Subsequent to the awarding of his degree in 1999, he began working with Autonomy Systems (Cambridge UK) as a C++ developer on their 'Convergence' project.
 This was one of the first professional-level systems that dealt with interoperability and the easy exchange of information between various messaging systems, such as fax, voice, email, SMS and WAP (early mobile web).
 He also spent time on their knowledge management system based upon Bayesian mathematical theories of probability.